Nov 09, 2022

 Have You Tried Improving the Current Situation?

 You have tried your best to save the project by being proactive in maintaining communication with the difficult client and even proposing a new contract to clear out any misunderstanding.
 However, the situation keeps getting worse.
-If this is the case, firing the client is likely the right decision.
+If this is the case, firing a client is likely the right decision.

 Collaboration works only if you have a partner who contributes equally towards achieving the same goal.
 If someone refuses to be on the same page as you, you’re fighting a losing battle.